 What’s In it for the Artists?

 Many hosts offer overnight lodging to the artists when needed, and if they have the space available to do so.
 Some artists may be traveling in their own small camper or van, or have other local lodging available.
 We travel in a self-contained camper van and love the freedom it offers us as we tour.
+A level parking space is always welcome.

 Don’t I need experience to host a concert?

 If you’re willing to give it a try, we’re happy to help you through your first hosting experience.
 You may well get hooked on the idea and do it again!
-Some folks only host shows for a particular artist when they come through town, while others might host shows frequently.
+Some folks only host shows for a particular artist when they come through town, while others host shows frequently.
 It is fun and once you’ve worked out your way of doing it, the bit of work required is small, and the joy you help share is immeasurable.